Tomato Pie

 - Cheese – Both sharp cheddar (substitute Monterey Jack, gouda, red Leicester) and mozzarella (substitute provolone).

-- Mayonnaise – Or sour cream/greek yogurt.
+- Mayonnaise – Store bought or homemade.
+Sub with sour cream/greek yogurt.

 - Garlic powder – You can include other seasonings like smoked paprika, herbs, or blends like chili powder to change the flavor.